 All you need are these: certainty of judgment in the present moment; action for the common good in the present moment; and an attitude of gratitude in the present moment for anything that comes your way.
 Marcus Aurelius, Meditations, 9.6

 To have an attitude of gratitude comes from a place of revolt, maturity and appreciation toward life’s goodness as opposite to its ever present bad state.
-A stoic attitude of kindness, humility and proper response to a good state of affairs be it by divine, chance or probability of the reality of things.
+A stoic attitude of kindness, humility and proper response to a good state of affairs,be it by divinity, chance or the probability of the reality of things.